-Buying the best potty training seat for your toddler is by no means an arduous task.
+Buying the best toilet training seat for your toddler is by no means an arduous task.
 But you still need to know what to look for before you make that purchase.
 This guide will help you make the right buying decision.

 Toilet training is a convenient way of giving your precious toddler a chance to do his business somewhere else besides his diaper.

-The potty is the single most important stuff you are going to need for your child’s potty training.
+The potty is the single most important stuff you are going to need for your child’s training.
 Therefore, choosing a good seat is a crucial step that needs to be well researched as there are hundreds out there that might not be suited for your child.

 An online publication by the University of Michigan Health System reports “Kids need to feel comfortable and in control when starting to use the potty.
-A training potty allows the child to sit with both feet firmly on the floor.
+A training toilet allows the child to sit with both feet firmly on the floor.
 If your child prefers, a child seat can be attached to the adult toilet…”

 Potty Seat or Potty Chair?